 If you receive an email from a colleague and you are not sure if they really sent it, always verify by contacting the person directly at their their campus phone number.

 These emails will arrive in your inbox and may appear to have been sent from your own email account.
 The scammers may claim to know your passphrase and have evidence of you engaging in activity on adult websites.
-Often this evidence is a video of you, allegedly captured using your webcam.
+Often this evidence is a video of you, allegedly captured using your webcam or by malware.
 The scammers threaten to release this video to your contacts unless you pay them in Bitcoin.
+They may also include other personal information about you, including a photo of your house from Google Maps.
 The sender is usually from a random external address who is "spoofing" your email address.

 The intent of these emails is to elicit an emotional response of panic and fear, which means it's more likely that someone will pay up to keep things quiet.
-These scams are extremely prevalent due to their success.
+These scams are extremely prevalent due to their success, with increasingly threatening language as new variants of this scam are seen.

 Rest assured that your email account and computer have not been compromised in such a manner and you can safely delete the email.